How to Write a LinkedIn Summary That Gets You Noticed (Examples Included)

 Be Authentic: Add personality to your About section with humor or storytelling to make it stand out and show the person behind the resume.

-Freelancers & Entrepreneurs
+LinkedIn Summary Freelancers & Entrepreneurs

-As a freelancer or entrepreneur, your LinkedIn About section isn’t just a bio—it’s your pitch.
+As a freelancer or entrepreneur, your LinkedIn About section isn’t just a bio.
+It’s your pitch.

 Potential clients want to know what you can do for them, so focus on showcasing your expertise, problem-solving abilities, and past successes.